ibm-cloud-docs/hs-crypto/troubleshooting.md

 {: codeblock}
 {: tsSymptoms}

-When you ran the `ibmcloud tke domain-compare` command, you did not get a `Valid` confirmation on the CURRENT MASTER KEY REGISTER.
+When you ran the `ibmcloud tke cryptounit-compare` command, you did not get a `Valid` confirmation on the CURRENT MASTER KEY REGISTER.
 {: tsCauses}

 Make sure the HSM master key has been properly set.